Indecent Assault: Texas Penal Code §22.012

 When you think about the crime of “assault,” you likely picture situations where one person tries to physically harm another.
 However, you can also be charged with Assault for touching someone without their consent.
 In Texas, this offense has for years been prosecuted as Assault – Offensive Contact.
 But the punishment for this offense was a mere Class C misdemeanor, even if the unwanted touching was sexual in nature.

 Have you been charged with Indecent Assault?
-Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.
+Contact us today to discuss legal representation.

 The legislature created the Indecent Assault law to make this type of touching a more serious crime, and it ended up as a middle ground between Assault and Sexual Assault.
 The Texas Indecent Assault law does not require penetration or contact the way that Sexual Assault does, but Indecent Assault is a more serious offense than the “offensive touching” version of Assault.

-Indecent Assault is punished as a Class A misdemeanor or state jail felony.
+Indecent Assault may not be punished as seriously as a second degree felony.
 Prior to the enactment of this law, unwanted sexual touching would only be punishable as a Class C misdemeanor under the Class C Assault – Offensive Contact law.
 Indecent Assault also covers additional types of behavior that don’t require any contact in the way that Class C Assault – Offensive Contact does.

 The law was created by the 86th Texas Legislature and went into effect on September 1, 2019.
-The state jail felony enhancement was added by the legislature in 2023.
+The state jail felony enhancement was added by the legislature in 2023 and amended in 2025 by adding enhanced penalties for different circumstances.

 The Penal Code classifies the Texas Indecent Assault law under Title 5 “Offenses Against The Person,” Chapter 22 “Assaultive Offenses.”
 Learn more about the Texas offense of Indecent Assault below.